Super Lawyers

 Chorioamnionitis Frequently Asked Questions

-Infant chorioamnionitis (or intra-amniotic infection) is an infection of the membranes which surround the fetus in the uterus as well as the amniotic fluids.
-It occurs in approximately two percent of births, and when detected and treated in a timely manner, there are usually no long-term complications for the mother or her baby.
-As a result of this reassuring fact, doctors and nurses can sometimes drop their guard when facing this infection.
-Infant chorioamnionitis is a serious condition which demands vigilance and immediate treatment.
-The consequences of failure to treat this infection can cause an injury to the child's brain.
+Infant chorioamnionitis (or intra-amniotic infection) is an infection of the membranes surrounding the fetus in the uterus and the amniotic fluids.
+It occurs in approximately two percent of births, and when detected and treated promptly, there are usually no long-term complications for the mother or her baby.

 What is Chorioamnionitis in Pregnancy?

 Infant chorioamnionitis is characterized by the inflammation of fetal membranes and/or amniotic fluid due to bacterial infection.
-The two membranes which may become infected are the Amnion (or inner membrane, which touches the amniotic fluid surrounding the fetus) and the Chorion (or outer membrane, which is the closest to the mother and supports the Amnion.
-If diagnosed and treated promptly (usually with antibiotics) recovery is usually quick, but if the infection develops and spreads without proper treatment it can have numerous severe consequences.
+The membranes that may become infected are the Amnion (or inner membrane, which touches the amniotic fluid surrounding the fetus) and the Chorion (or outer membrane, which is the closest to the mother and supports the Amnion.

 What Causes Chorioamnionitis?

 As with any infection, the proximate cause of chorioamnionitis is the growth and spread of harmful bacteria.
-The risk of this condition developing increases with prolonged labor, as well as a premature rupture of the amniotic sac ("water breaking") prior to delivery, higher numbers of vaginal examinations in the final month of pregnancy, Group B strep, a short cervix, and/or urinary tract infections during pregnancy.
+The risk of this condition developing increases with prolonged labor, as well as a premature rupture of the amniotic sac (“water breaking”) before delivery, higher numbers of vaginal examinations in the final month of pregnancy, Group B strep, a short cervix, and/or urinary tract infections during pregnancy.

-What are the Signs and Symptoms of Chorioamnionitis?
+What Are the Signs and Symptoms of Chorioamnionitis?

 Before delivery, chorioamnionitis is diagnosed because of maternal fever and at least two of the following additional symptoms: